 I feel like each year once the month of October hits, the real fun begins for the season.
 We decorate our house for Halloween, make yummy Halloween treats, watch ALL the Halloween movies, we start planning our Halloween costumes and buying (and trying not to eat) Halloween candy…it’s such a great month!
 And meanwhile there’s the apple orchards, the pumpkin carving, the haunted houses and the apple cider….it’s our favorite time of the year.
 We also celebrate two birthdays in our household within 2 days of Halloween!
 It’s a crazy month!!
-Halloween also comes with its own set of safety concerns too and Erie Insurance has Halloween Safety Tips to share with you and your family to help prepare your house for trick-or-treat time and help keep everyone safe.
+Halloween also comes with its own set of safety concerns too I have Halloween Safety Tips share with you and your family to help prepare your house for trick-or-treat time and help keep everyone safe.

 Halloween Safety Tips